Jewish Museum ( Visit Site )

-The British Museum in London is one of the greatest storehouses of human culture and antiquities in the world.
-Over 7 million objects originating from every corner of the globe and every era, shapes the core of the museum.
-Since the time human culture started taking its baby steps till the present century, everything is displayed at the museum in a disciplined manner using various themes, permanent and temporary exhibitions and galleries.
+The British Museum is one of the greatest storehouses of human culture, art, history and antiquities in the world, located in the Bloomsbury area of London.
+Over 8 million objects originating from every corner of the globe and every era, shapes are exhibited in the museum using various themes, permanent and temporary exhibitions and galleries.

-Address: British Museum, Great Russell Street, London, WC1B 3DG, United Kingdom
+Address: Great Russell Street, London, WC1B 3DG, United Kingdom

 Charles Dickens Museum ( Visit Site )

 The streets of Doughty, Holborn formed the groundwork for Dickens's famous works such as Oliver Twist and David Copperfield.
-His home on Number 48 Doughty Street, where he resided from 1837 to 1839 is today converted into a museum to exhibit the world's premium Dickens's related collection.
-It retains most of the original and rare manuscripts, books, furniture and other items that were a part of Dickens and his family's life.
+His home on Number 48 Doughty Street, where he resided from 1837 to 1839, is converted into a museum.
+It retains original and rare manuscripts, books, furniture etc. that were a part of Dickens and his family.

 Address: 48 Doughty Street, London WC1N 2LX, United Kingdom

 The Freud Museum was founded in the name of Austrian psychoanalyst Sigmund Freud who abandoned Vienna during the Nazi rule.
-Exhibits belonging to Freud and his family are displayed here which include Freud's psychoanalytic couch, and 18th century painted furniture.
-It also contains Freud's own personal collection of Egyptian, Greek, Roman, and Oriental antiquities.
-There are two other museums in the name of Sigmund Freud, one in Vienna, Austria and the other in the Czech Republic.
+Exhibits belonging to Freud and his family include Freud's psychoanalytic couch, 18th century painted furniture, Freud's collection of Egyptian, Greek, Roman, and Oriental antiquities.
+There are 2 other museums in the name of Sigmund Freud, in Vienna, Austria and Czech Republic.